Hello Vegetable Gardener!

 What is N-P-K?
 They are primary macronutrients: Nitrogen (N), Phosphorus (P), and Potassium (K).
 Soils often lack these nutrients which means we need to restore the soil.
 It’s always good to get your soil tested, that way you can add the correct amounts.
 In general, Nitrogen is needed for leafy growth, Phosphorus is good for flower, root growth fruit development.
 Potassium is needed for general plant function.
 Your leafy greens that you grow will appreciate nitrogen, however too much N for fruiting crops will result in less fruit production because they need more P + K.

 The N-P-K balance and soil amendments will take time and practice to understand.
 I highly recommend you do further reading on soil and what your plants need to grow.
 Many growing guides and seed catalogs will mention what your plants need.
-Here are some of my favorite gardening books.
+I learned a lot about taking care of my soil while reading gardening books.